keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/app.md

       associated with this Keptn application.
     * **version** -- version number for this workload.
-      Changing this number causes a new execution of checks for this workload only.
+      Changing this number causes a new execution of checks for the Keptn application and the new version of the workload.
   * **preDeploymentTasks** -- list each task to be run as part of the pre-deployment stage.
     Task names must match the value of the `name` field